SHOOTING THE BLACK POWDER REVOLVER

 Well, I have learned a lot since those days and now I never get a chain fire, my bullets hit the target where I intend them to time after time, the outside of my revolver isn't greasy or slippery, I can shoot round after round without the pistol fouling up and cleaning my pistol is fast, easy and odorless.
 For me today, black powder shooting is much more enjoyable and satisfying than it was "back in the good old days" and, as I said earlier, it is now my most fun kind of shooting.
 In the following articles I want to share with you some of my experiences so that you too will find black powder shooting your most fun kind of shooting.

-The two most popular pistol styles then and nowBy far, the most common revolvers of the Civil War era were the models 1851 & 1860 Colts and the model 1858 Remington.
-Both the Colt and the Remington styles were and are today available in the "Navy" (.36) and the "Army" (.44) calibers (except the 1851 and Patterson's of course).
+The two most popular pistol styles then and nowBy far, the most common revolvers of the Civil War era were the Colt models 1851 Navy & 1860 Army and the model 1858 Remington.
+Both the Colt model 1860 and the Remington model 1858 styles were and are today also available in the "Navy" (.36) caliber.

 Before the beginning of the Civil War, the Colt model 1860 Army began production and was manufactured in large quantities.
+When the 1860 .44 Army came out, it was a sensation because the advanced steel that Colt made the cylinder out of made it as stronger than the earlier dragoon models and yet as small and light as a .36 Navy revolver.
 There were no U.S. government contracts for these revolvers yet, so almost all of the early production was eagerly bought by agents from those States that had or were about to succeeded from the Union and who were rapidly arming for the conflict.
-From those purchases, the revolvers made their way to the Confederate army and navy for use against the United States military.
+From those purchases, the revolvers made their way to the Confederate army and navy for future use against the United States military.
 By the way, the word 'Army' in that model's name does not mean that these pistols were meant for the U.S. Army, only that they were in the .44 Army caliber.
 Once the war began, buyers for the U.S. Government began to buy up all the revolvers Colt could manufacture and few if any Colts were left over to be sold to Confederate buyers.
-Nevertheless, with the revolvers purchased by government agents, the revolvers bought during the Antebellum for personal use and the revolvers captured in raids and battles, the Confederacy was fairly well equipped with genuine Colt revolvers.
+Nevertheless, with the revolvers purchased by Southern government agents, the revolvers bought during the Antebellum for personal use and the revolvers captured in raids and battles, the Confederacy was fairly well equipped with genuine Colt revolvers.

-A poor second in overall production, at least at first, was the much more expensive Remington.
-Government buyers preferred the cheaper Colts, but the need for revolvers was such that the Remingtons sold well too, especially after Samuel Colt died in 1862 and with a disastrous fire at the Colt factory in October of 1864, all Colt production ceased.
-Without Samuel Colt's business and manufacturing skill to give them direction, the company didn't resume production for almost two years.
-From the second half of the Civil War, the numbers of Remington revolvers the government bought greatly increased.
-Sales and manufacturing records show that if the Civil War had gone on for a few months longer, the Remington production would have caught up to and exceeded the number of Colts that were produced during the Civil War period.
+A second in overall production was the late-to-the-market Remington model 1858.
+At first, government buyers bought Colts because that's all there were in any quantity.
+When the Remington ramped up production and became available in large quantities, the government bought all they could because the price of the Remington undercut the price of the Colts by quite a bit (nearly half the price).
+Trouble with contracts and high prices soon soured Colt's relations with the Government and then Samuel Colt died in 1862 and with a disastrous fire at the Colt factory in October of 1864, all Colt manufacturing ceased.
+Without Samuel Colt's business and manufacturing skill to give them direction, the company didn't resume manufacturing for almost two years, although they still assembled new revolvers from their inventory of parts.
+From the second half of the Civil War on, the numbers of Remington revolvers the government bought greatly increased even though Colt tried to play "catch up" by lowering their prices to within one dollar of the Remington's price ($12).
+Sales and manufacturing records show that if the Civil War had gone on for a few months longer, Remington production would have caught up to and exceeded the number of Colts that were produced during the Civil War period.

 There is a way to mitigate this cap jamming problem that I'd like to suggest.
 After taking a shot, turn the pistol as close to upside down as you can with the barrel pointed down and to the front of you, pull back on the hammer slightly and shake any cap fragments out on the ground.
 When you think the pistol is clear of fragments, rotate the pistol to the firing position and with the barrel pointed down and to the front of you, cock the hammer to the next round.